osilander/203.311/Week10/Week10.md

 <img src="graphics/diet_comps.png" width="400" title="aha it's the vegetables"/><br>
 **What are "other veg", Wales?**<br><br>

-Now we can see that Dimension (Component) 1 consists primarily of sugars and other_veg (with some alcohol), all of which the Welsh consume more of, especially compared to N. Ireland.
+Now we can see that Dimension (Component) 1 consists primarily of sugars and other_veg, all of which the Welsh consume more of, especially compared to N. Ireland.
 Dimension 2 consists primarily of the Irish tendency to eat a lot of potatoes (with some avoidance of alcohol).
 But most importantly, we have shrunk our 17-dimensional dataset to two dimensions that account for 68.3 + 24.9 = 93.2% (!) of the variance in the original 17 dimensions.

 Okay, let's repeat this ourselves, with a new dataset.